-Seedlegals closes $4M Series A, led by Index Ventures, to automate startup fundraisings – TechCrunch
+SeedLegals closes $4M Series A, led by Index Ventures, to automate startup fundraisings – TechCrunch

 Anthony Rose, co-founder and CEO at SeedLegals, says they have removed the “complexity, unnecessary middlemen, standardized and automated the processes, and that has really resonated with both founders and investors.”

-Hannah Seal from Index Ventures who joins the board with this round commented: “SeedLegals
+Hannah Seal from Index Ventures, who joins the board with this round, commented: “SeedLegals

 is making the complex process of fundraising straightforward for everyone involved.

 “We closed this round on SeedLegals and have been impressed with the speed and ease of use.
-For startups who spend thousands on legal fees on agreements that vary little from company to company, this is an absolute no-brainer.
+For startups who spend thousands on legal fees on agreements that vary little from company to company, this is an absolute no-brainer.”

 SeedLegals was created by serial entrepreneur Anthony Rose, known in the tech industry for his work launching BBC iPlayer, and VC and angel investor Laurent Laffy, whose own portfolio includes consumer brands such as Graze and Secret Escapes .